This post was most recently updated on September 29th, 2022

 Offer Something Related To Your Article

-people are reading a blog post on a certain topic because they’re interested in that topic.
+Your blog post appeals to people on a certain topic because they’re interested in that topic.

 So if you then ask them to join your email list to get information on another topic, well, it just doesn’t really work too well.